MMBazel/MMBazel/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi there, my name is Mikiko & I'm a Senior ML Scientist based in SF! 👩🏻‍💻
-I'm on a personal mission to advance human progress & socioeconomic equality using ML, computer vision, deep learning, NLP, & geospatial analysis.
+I'm on a personal mission to advance humanity & combat inequality using ML, computer vision, deep learning, NLP, & geospatial analysis.

 ### 🚀🤖 The Dream 🤖✈️